LivingStories-DevTeam/Living-Stories-App/reports/team_contribution_draft.md

 | [#132](https://github.com/SWE574-G3/Living-Stories-App/issues/132)  | Milestone 2 Review Report                                          | JohnsL-U      | sananeminli, yavuzsa, BurakKocak99, JohnsL-U, Omar4GH | :white_check_mark:|

-## Executive Summary
-I have provided necessary information for my project and assisted the corresponding teams in understanding both the code and database design.
-From the outset, I've helped form teams aligned with their areas of interest and abilities.
-In the mobile team, I was responsible for choosing the framework for our project, opting for React Native based on our team members' skillsets.
-Additionally, I collaborated with teammates, making changes and ensuring a well-crafted UI.

-## Demo
-This is the map selection for creating stories.
-Location selection can be accomplished in various ways, such as redirecting the user to another screen.
-Previously, we followed this approach where users would select locations and then return to the story creation page.
-However, in order to enhance the user experience, I have implemented a modal – a pop-up screen.

-Within this modal, when the user presses on a location, it is selected.
-I have personally designed the map inside the modal.
-Upon selecting a location, the app retrieves information about that place, including latitude, longitude, the name of the location, city, and country.
-This data is then stored in an array, and the names of the locations are presented to the user.

-To further empower users, I've added a button for deleting a location in case the user wishes to remove it.
-Additionally, there's a 'Get My Location' functionality on this page.
-When the user presses the 'Get My Location' button, the app fetches the user's geolocation information and displays it.
-This feature allows users to effortlessly select and create a story based on their current location.

-### Challanges
-During the implementation, the primary challenge was designing the inside of the modal.
-Since modal sizes can vary from one phone to another, and button positions may shift accordingly, I had to use percentages from the edges of the modal screen for a responsive layout.
-Additionally, retrieving the location city name posed a challenge.
-The inconsistency arises because sometimes it is referred to as the city, while in other instances, it is labeled as administrative area level 2.
-Consequently, I needed to iterate through each detail to identify the city accurately.

-## Documentation
-I collaborate with my teammate, Omar, to document mobile meeting notes.
-In addition to that, I am responsible for drafting various mobile requirements.

-## Pull requests
-[#59](https://github.com/SWE574-G3/Living-Stories-App/pull/59): Adding mobile development folder and codes to the main.
-We have tested the code in the test branch and then merged it into the main branch.
-[#63](https://github.com/SWE574-G3/Living-Stories-App/pull/63): Adding executable living_stories.apk file to the main repository.
-I added apk deliverables to the main branch.

 ## Ali Hakan Özen